leena-12/java-roadmap/README.md

 # 🎯 Current Milestone

-✔ **Java Fundamentals, Strings & OOP Foundations Completed**
+✔ **Java Fundamentals, Strings, OOP Foundations & Encapsulation Completed**

-I have built a strong foundation in Java programming by mastering the language fundamentals, arrays, strings, classes, objects, and constructors.
-I am now ready to move into the core Object-Oriented Programming concepts such as encapsulation, inheritance, polymorphism, abstraction, and interfaces while continuing to build larger real-world applications.
+I have built a strong foundation in Java programming by mastering the language fundamentals, arrays, strings, classes, objects, constructors, and encapsulation.
+I am now ready to move into the remaining core Object-Oriented Programming concepts such as inheritance, polymorphism, abstraction, and interfaces while continuing to build larger real-world applications.

 ---

 # 📖 Upcoming Topics

-* Encapsulation
 * Inheritance
 * Polymorphism
 * Abstraction